poonamyadav-sapient/keyword_matching_automation/README.md

  Create a virtual environment by using command `pipenv shell --python 3.7`.

- Run the command `pip install -r requirements.txt` to install all the packages.
+ Run the command `pip install -r requirements.txt` or `pipenv install --ignore-pipfile` to install all the packages.

  **Credentials require for accessing snowflake:**